Relishing liberty, Libyans protest at new rulers

 "They are not hassling us," he said.
 "It's we who are hassling them!"

-He said that under Gaddafi's strongman rule such a protest would mean that "we would go to jail -- no judgement, no lawyer, no judge and indefinite (time in prison)."
+He said that under Gaddafi's strongman rule such a protest would mean that "we would go to jail -- no judgment, no lawyer, no judge and indefinite (time in prison)."

 "We are happy we can express ourselves in a democratic way."